May 28, 2020

 Join Steve Davis as he talks to Suzi Kuti, Head of Organisation Development and Learning at Metro Trains Sydney, and NCVER researchers Michelle Circelli and Bridget Wibrow about what teaching digital skills means for VET educators.
 They also discuss the integration of digital skills into VET delivery and why digital skills should become a key component of foundation skills.

-This discussion refers to two new ‘Good Practice Guides’, which will be published by NCVER on 10 June 2020.
+This discussion refers to two good practice guides, Incorporating digital skills into VET delivery and Teaching digital skills: implications for VET educators published by NCVER on 10 June 2020.

 April 28, 2020